Healthcare BLS Provider Certification Course

 You're ready.
 Let’s do this.

-How deep should chest compressions be for an adult during CPR?
+What is the recommended depth of chest compressions for an adult during CPR?

 Rescue breaths should be given with excessive force to ensure air enters the lungs.